bryancostanich/FountainSharp/README.md

 [![Build Status](https://www.bitrise.io/app/45c89db89673e862.svg?token=HAU9M6A-HNZGe6rCJ4lnIw)](https://www.bitrise.io/app/45c89db89673e862)

-An F# based [Fountain Markdown](http://fountain.io) processor that's based on the [FSharp.Formatting library](https://github.com/tpetricek/FSharp.Formatting) by Tomas Petricek.
+An F# based [Fountain Markdown](http://fountain.io) processor for use via .NET/Xamarin projects.
 FoutainSharp parses Fountain-formatted scripts and loads them into model that can be transformed or used for WYSIWYG editing.

 It ships with a sample transformation engine that transforms Fountain markdown into HTML:

 ![Image of a parsed script formatted in HTML](ParsedOutput.png)